About electrons and position in Triplet Production: some remarks: Feynman diagrams and some kinematics considerations

 Looking at the $G$ diagrams, one can see that these are basically Compton diagrams, with a created pair at the end of the virtual photon, so it is expected that the contributions to the cross section of these diagrams will decrease with the gamma-ray energy.

-To exemplify the calculation, we have neglected the $G$ diagrams (however, in our final results we have included all of them).
+To illustrate the calculation, we have neglected the $G$ diagrams (however, in our final energy distributuion, we have included all combinations making a total of 10 matrix elements to add ).
 Under these conditions, the matrix elements to be calculated are:

 The first effect to notice with respect to the usual calculations using only the Borsellino diagrams, is the introduction of the term $|M_{BI}|^2$ which consists in the exchange of the label between the two electrons, that is $|M_{B}(1,2)|^2 +|M_{BI}(2,1)|^2$.